Russia sanctions will hurt German economy but needed - Vice Chancellor

 Sinn's outlook contrasts with less gloomy forecasts from other economists who have said even a complete collapse of Russian-German trade would have only a limited impact.
 A recent Hypovereinsbank research note said losses would be "manageable".

-Germany had exports to Russia worth 36 billion euros (28.54 billion pounds) in 2013 - or 3 percent of all its exports.
+Germany had exports to Russia worth 36 billion euros ($48 billion) in 2013 - or 3 percent of all its exports.
 About 6,300 German companies, or 10 percent of exporters from Germany, have sales to Russia.

 Before the downing of Malaysian flight MH17 on July 17 by what Western countries say was a Russia-supplied missile, German industry had campaigned hard against Russian sanctions, warning of lasting damage to domestic companies and the broader economy.